Skip to Content

 Coordinates: 34°05’45″S 123°12’10″E

 Lake Hillier, Australia, is perhaps the most famous of all the Pink Lakes we’ve popped on this list.
-Its water is permanently pink; even if you take a sample away for testing, the color will remain unchanged.
+Its water is permanently pink; the color will remain unchanged even if you take a sample away for testing.

 There are many theories about why this salt lake looks like a giant blob of bubble gum from the sky.
 The most plausible suggests this is due to a species of algae called Dunaliella Salina, which thrives in the high salt concentration in this vibrant pink lake.

-Lake Hillier is tough to access via land due to the dense vegetation surrounding it.
+Lake Hillier is tough to access via land due to its dense vegetation.
 So, the best way to get there is with a licensed tour operator from a nearby agency, which typically includes a scenic flight with a guide who can tell you about the rich history of this stunning lake.

 2. Lake Retba (Lac Rose)